-- a) has received the number of votes session considers sufficient; - b) is suitable to hold office.
+- a) has received the number of votes session considers sufficient; - b) is suitable to hold office; and - c) has a current Working With Children Check and has completed all relevant PCV Safe Church requirements.

 Insofar as it is so satisfied it records this by resolution.